lzcdr/bytesnap/README.md

 }
 ```

-After generating the code, you will get a set of project files in the chosen output directory.
+After generating the code, you will get project files in the chosen output directory.
 To use them, you must define request processors on the server side (*'example_user_query.cpp'*) and test requests on the client side (*'example_client_test.cpp'*).

 In *'example_user_query.cpp'* replace